mhykol2k/advanced-databases-group/README.md

 ## Appendices

-<h4>This section of the report is for code snippets, images or any other relevant information that is not store in the markdown_</h4>
+<h4>This section of the report is for code snippets, images or any other relevant information that is not apparent at first glance</h4>

+<h3 align="center">Figure 1.0</h3>
+<p align="center">Taken from DB_Config_Script.sql.
+This section of code from the script creates the database and respective tables.</p>

 ```sql
 /* Creating tables */